new-idea-machine/os-lesson-delivery-system/README.md

 **Running the Backend Server**

-To start the FastAPI server, navigate to the "backend" folder within the project and use the command `python main.py`.
+To start the FastAPI server, navigate to the project's root directory and use the command `npm run start:backend`.

 ## Setup Information